Beyond the Local Void: A data-driven search for the origins of the Amaterasu particle: Physical model

-We assume that Amaterasu leaves the source as an iron nucleus.
-This assumption is in line with the findings of previous work and is motivated by the fact that heavier source compositions are more easily accelerated to high energies.
-Additionally, the observed UHECR spectrum at the highest energies is well-described by models assuming heavy source compositions (see, e.g., \citealt{Halim2024,Unger2024} and references therein).
-Finally, the lack of deflections expected from a lighter particle further complicates an astrophysical interpretation \citep{TA2023,Kuznetsov2023}.
-While we fix the particle type at the source, we leave the energy at the source as a free parameter, $E_\mathrm{src}$, to explore its impact on our results.
-In principle, our framework can treat the particle type at the source as a free parameter, but we choose to fix it here due to the weak constraints expected from the data and for the clarity of the resulting interpretation.
+We assume that Amaterasu leaves its source as an iron nucleus.
+The assumption of iron at the source is well-motivated by the fact that heavier particles are more easily accelerated to higher energies and further enables comparison with previous similar studies \citep{Unger2024,Kuznetsov2023}.
+While we treat Amaterasu as an individual extreme event, the observed UHECR spectrum also supports models assuming heavy source compositions (see, e.g., \citealt{Halim2024,Unger2024} and references therein).
+This assumption is further motivated by our goal to explore possible origins beyond the Local Void within a standard UHECR propagation framework, requiring large deflections and therefore a highly charged particle at the source \citep{TA2023}.
+In principle, our framework can treat the particle type at the source as a free parameter, but we choose to fix it here due to the lack of constraints available from the current observations and for the clarity of the resulting interpretation.

-To map out the possible volume of space consistent with the measured energy and arrival direction of Amaterasu, we consider the source location as a set of free parameters: the galactic longitude and latitude, $(l, b)$, and the distance, $D_\mathrm{src}$.
-This gives us a total of six free parameters: $l$, $b$, $D_\mathrm{src}$, $E_\mathrm{src}$, $B_\mathrm{rms}$ and $L_c$.
-As we perform inference within a Bayesian framework, we define priors for these free parameters.
-Our prior choices are made to be constraining enough to include important physical information but wide enough to avoid driving the resulting inference where possible.